 A general characteristic of Russian law and its application is that formalities overrule the practical side of business practices.
 Accountancy is no exception to this.
 International accounting includes elements of financial reporting, whereas in Russia, accountancy is merely related to the concept of bookkeeping.
-Russian accounting rules cover bookkeeping procedures well, but we provide financial reporting as well.
 The accountancy system is regulated by the state, and it is worth mentioning that generally accepted accounting principles (US GAAP) and international reporting standards (IFRS) differ from Russian norms.
 However, a transition program exists regarding the IFRS.

 Russian accounting standards determine the structures, presentation, and procedures used in preparation of statutory financial statements.
 Our job is to assist you in preparing these, and delivering all needed documentations to the various offices involved.